DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 # High IEF Score and Below Average AML Score

-So far we have looked at the highest-risk AML countries, but another query that can be performed is looking at the top 10 countries that have an above average IEF score but below average AML score, with their lowest scoring AML indicator also shown.
+So far we have looked at the highest-risk countries, but another query that can be performed is looking at the top 10 countries that have an above average IEF score but below average AML score, with their lowest scoring AML indicator also shown.
 The query below finds this information and shows the countries with the biggest difference between the two figures:-
 ```sql
 WITH Averages AS (
     SELECT AVG(Overall_Score) AS avg_efi_score,